 Why Hire Estey & Bomberger, LLP for Your Maine Zantac Claim?

 - We represent defective drug victims nationwide, including Maine.
-Our attorneys have the experience and skills necessary to craft a compelling case on your behalf.
+Our team of injury attorneys have the experience and skills necessary to craft a compelling case on your behalf.

 - Our firm operates on a contingency fee basis for maximum affordability.
 If we do not secure compensation in your case, you will not be charged legal fees.